CityofToronto/bdit_data-sources/volumes/miovision/sql/README.md

 ### `alerts`

-This table contains alerts for Miovision intersections pulled daily from the API by the [miovision_alert DAG](../api/readme.md#miovision_alerts).
+This table contains alerts for Miovision intersections pulled daily from the API by the `pull_alerts` task in the [`miovision_pull` DAG](../api/readme.md#miovision_pull).
 Due to the API structure, alerts are only queried every 5 minutes, meaning accuracy is limited and a short alert lasting less than 5 minutes could be missed entirely - or an alert ending and then beginning again within the same 5 minute interval would be merged into one.
 Higher accuracy alert records could be found in Miovision Alert emails or in the in the [Miovision One UI](https://miovision.one/intersection-monitoring/#/alerts).

 **Field Name**|**Data Type**|**Description**|**Example**|
 :-----|:-----|:-----|:-----|